nhejazi/biotmle/README.md

 [![Project Status: WIP - Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip)
 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-> Targeted Learning for Biomarker Discovery with the Moderated T-Statistic
+> Targeted learning with the moderated t-statistic for biomarker discovery

 ---